 So far, like Bush's initial promise to govern as a "uniter," those are just words.
 But if Obama redeems them with deeds, he could make a more lasting imprint than his defiant predecessor, who heads offstage conceding nothing about the value of building consensus in a democracy.

-This article appears in the Jan.
-17, 2009, edition of National Journal.
+This article appears in the January 17, 2009, edition of National Journal Magazine.